 • Placeholders for recurring content activities

 ◦ Do you share a new blog post every Tuesday?
 Or post an inspirational image every Friday?
 Are you promoting a quarterly PR program to amplify social channels?
-Include those placeholders in your calendar, so they don’t fall through the cracks or become a last-minute fire drill.
+Include those placeholders in your content calendar, so they don’t fall through the cracks or become a last-minute fire drill.

 And don’t forget to include a column that includes key hashtags to use, a link to your content curation source, a tab for evergreen content for regular resharing, plus timing for the industry Twitter chats you frequent.